BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### 5 Channel Object

 Todo: Describe channel object.
-Might be simplified or simply unnecessary.
+Might be simplified or even unnecessary.

 - `channel` MUST contain the opened channel information.
 MUST be null if the channel opening transaction has not been published yet.